Projects

 -H "Authorization: Bearer csk_live_..."Deletion fails with:

-cannot_delete_default-- promote a different project to default first.cannot_delete_last_project-- every org must have at least one project.
+cannot_delete_default-- promote a different project to default first.cannot_delete_last_project-- every account must have at least one project.

 Deleting a project deletes its API keys, triggers, sessions history, and connection records.
 There is no undo.